Faughs GAA Club: Reorganisation, 1895-1920s

+Mid- to late-20th century

-The next great era was from 1939 to 1952, when eight championships were won, including two threes-in-a-row, 1939–1941 and 1944–1946.
-These teams included many prominent inter-county and inter-provincial players, including the gifted and stylish Harry Grey, Ned Wade, Phil Farrell, Mick Butler, Terry Leahy, Mick Gill, Jim Mullane, Martin Quinn, Dan Canniffe, Charlie Downes, Jim Egan, Johnny Callanan, Dan Devitt, Murt O'Brien, Jim Prior, Mick Williams, Tony Herbert, Liam Cashin, Tom Fahy, Jack Sheedy and Tommy Boland.
+From 1939 to 1952, Faughs won eight championships, including two threes-in-a-row in 1939–1941 and 1944–1946.
+These teams included a number of inter-county and inter-provincial players, including Ned Wade, Mick Butler, Terry Leahy, Mick Gill, Dan Canniffe, Dan Devitt, Jim Prior, Tony Herbert, Jack Sheedy and Tommy Boland.

-A lean period followed, although winning four senior league titles in the interim, Faughs next senior championship success had to wait until 1970.
-Then they almost won five championships in a row.
+Faughs' next senior championship success had to wait until 1970.
+They then won several championships in a row.
 They beat St. Vincents in Croke Park to win the 1970 title.
-In May 1971, after a tremendous but gruelling game, they were unlucky to be beaten by one point by Buffers Alley in the Leinster Senior Club Hurling Championship.
+In May 1971, after a gruelling game, they were beaten by one point by Buffers Alley in the Leinster Senior Club Hurling Championship.
 A few days later, they were knocked out of the Dublin championship, again by a single point margin by Craobh Ciaran who went on to win their first Dublin title.

 Faughs won the next two county championships of 1972 and 1973 and reached the final in 1974, which they lost to Kilmacud Crokes by one point.
-Two senior titles came in the 1980s—1986 and 1987 with Joe Cunningham, Jim Lyng, Richie Reid, M. J. Ryan and the Newman brothers, Martin and P.J.
-Two more came in the 1990s, 1992 and 1999, to bring the grand total of senior championships won to 31.
+Two senior titles came in the 1980s—1986 and 1987.
+Two more came in the 1990s, 1992 and 1999, to bring the total of senior championship titles to 31.